Holmshurst Manor: History

-Holmshurst Manor was originally built by Goddard Hepden (Hebden) in 1610 and bears his initials "GH" carved in a coat-of-arms on the lintel.
+Holmshurst Manor was built by Goddard Hepden (Hebden) in 1610 and bears his initials "GH" carved in a coat-of-arms on the lintel.
 Hepden was born in Burwash in about 1550, the son of John Hepden and Joan Wenham.
 He married Anne Frye, born in about 1552 in Ringmer, the daughter of Nicholas and Elizabeth Frye.
 The couple married in around 1580 and raised twelve children.